joehand/localgeoweek/tools/_posts/2015-08-04-openstreetmap.md

 layout: post
 title: OpenStreetMap
 website: http://www.openstreetmap.org/
-open-source: true
+type: Data Collection
+tags:
+ - OpenStreetMap
+ - Open Source

 ---

-OpenStreetMap is a free geographic data.
+OpenStreetMap is a free geographic database.

 OpenStreetMap is built by a community of mappers that contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.